RemindShot

 Where Android screen OCR gets messy

 OCR is useful, but it is not magic.
 It can struggle when text is tiny, blurry, cut off, handwritten, heavily stylized, low contrast, or mixed with busy backgrounds.
-It can also misread similar characters, which is how a booking code can turn into a tiny prank.
+It can also misread similar characters, especially in codes and reference numbers.

 For important details, always double-check: